hyper-ui/core/API.md

 #### desc.state

 This is an array which contains some keys of the store of the component.
-When any stored value matching one of the keys in this array changes, the component will be updated.
+When any stored value matching one of the given keys changes, the component will be updated.

 #### desc.context

 This is an array which contains some keys of the context.
-When any context value matching one of the keys in this array changes, the component will be updated.
+When any context value matching one of the given keys changes, the component will be updated.

 #### desc.init